sieve-community/examples/audio_enhancement/demucs/README.md

 Demucs is a state-of-the-art music source separation model, currently capable of separating drums, bass, and vocals from the rest of the accompaniment.
 Demucs is based on a U-Net convolutional architecture inspired by Wave-U-Net.
 The v4 version features Hybrid Transformer Demucs, a hybrid spectrogram/waveform separation model using Transformers.
 It is based on Hybrid Demucs (also provided in this repo), with the innermost layers replaced by a cross-domain Transformer Encoder.
 This Transformer uses self-attention within each domain, and cross-attention across domains.
 The model achieves a SDR of 9.00 dB on the MUSDB HQ test set.
 Moreover, when using sparse attention kernels to extend its receptive field and per source fine-tuning, we achieve state-of-the-art 9.20 dB of SDR.

+## Stem Order
+By default the stems are returned in the following order:
+1. Vocals
+2. Drums
+3. Bass
+4. Other
+If selected model is `htdemucs_6s` the following additional stems are returned:
+5. Guitar
+6. Piano
+If the `two_stem` Option is selected stems are returned in the following order:
+1. Stem selected
+2. Other stems

 ## Usage